Crowdio-21/Prototype-Backend/worker/README.md

 # Worker FastAPI Package

-The `worker_fastapi` package implements the worker nodes that execute distributed computing tasks for the CrowdCompute system.
+The `worker` package implements the worker nodes that execute distributed computing tasks for the CrowdCompute system.

 ## Overview